-The architecture looks at the High-Level Design (HLD) of the WDMT.
-The below figure 6 shows the high-level design of the WDMT and the process follow.
+The architecture looks at the High-Level Design (HLD) of the WDMT, figure 6 below shows the high-level design of the WDMT and the process follow.

 The first section involves the administrator to either use the terminal and command line or the GUI to create a website profile of the target website, followed by configuring the auto scan configurations.